esportsplus/build.json/readme.md

 Create a `build.json` file in the asset directory of your project (for example: `my-project/resources/assets/build.json`)

-This file acts as the asset manifest and contains a list of modules to run through the compiler.
+This file acts as the asset manifest and contains a list of modules to run through the compiler in the order provided.
 For example:

 ```json
 {